cpjobling/EG-247-Resources/portfolio/lab02/README.md

 ## What to Hand In

+1. For the lab exercises, you should attach your completed version of the Live Script file ``elem_signals.mlx`.
+1. For the Miniproject the Simulink model of the piecewise linear signal ``signal.slx``.

+You should attach the files you wish to claim for to the Lab 2 page your EG-247 portfolio in OneNote.

-You should add your modified version of the file ``elem_signals.m`` in folder ``lab02`` of your EG-247 portfolio.
-Marks can be claimed according to how many of parts 1-5 in the script have been completed and for the Simulink model of the piecewise linear signal ``signal.slx``.
+Up to three marks can be claimed according to how many of parts 1-5 in the lab exercises have been completed.
+The miniproject is worth an additional 2 marks.

+The deadline for claims and submission is **Midnight, 26th February**.

 See [Assessment and Feedback: Labwork Assessment](https://docs.google.com/spreadsheets/d/1zBK_d1xMYvOQXlUZyGBjb9WrfZukVC6MbsXH-zSES8k/edit?usp=sharing) for a detailed marking scheme.

-You will find it easiest to audit your completion of Exercises 3 and 4 by publishing the result by opening ``elem_signals.m`` as a Live Script file.
-If you do this, please submit the Live Script File.

 ## Doing More